frederic-perez/AmE-dictionary/data/dictionary.md

 __exquisite__ _adj_ :two::hammer: _Exquisite acting._
 __extant__ _adj_ :two::hammer:
 __extemporaneous__ _adj_ :two::astonished: Carried out or performed with little or no preparation. _Syn_ impromptu, off-the-cuff, offhand, unrehearsed, ad-lib _Though she had not practiced for some time, Mary’s extemporaneous piano recital wowed her dinner guests._
+__extemporize__ _v_ /ik-STEM-puh-ryze/ To _extemporize_ means to do something extemporaneously—in other words, to improvise. _A good talk show host must be able to extemporize when interviews don’t go as planned._
 __extended family__ _n_ A family group that consists of parents, children, and other relatives, often living in close proximity.
 __extensive__ _adj_ _Extensive discussions._
 __extensively__ _adv_ _She’s been working extensively._